microsoft/Azure-Kinect-Sensor-SDK/examples/green_screen/README.md

 # Green Screen Example

-The goal of the green screen example is to demonstrate best practices for using multiple Azure Kinect devices, with an emphasis on synchronization and calibration (the 'green screen' code is only a small portion of the logic).
+The goal of the green screen example is to demonstrate best practices for using multiple Azure Kinect DK devices, with an emphasis on synchronization and calibration (the 'green screen' code is only a small portion of the logic).
 In particular, the green screen application showcases a physical limitation of the hardware and how it can be mostly addressed using another device.